Prashant-NewWay/Credit-Score-Classification-Project/README.md

 Monthly_Balance: The monthly balance left in the account of the person
 Credit_Score: The credit score of the person

-The Credit_Score column is the target variable in this problem.
-You are required to find relationships based on how banks classify credit scores and train a model to classify the credit score of a person.
+The Credit_Score column is the target variable.
+We are required to find relationships based on how banks classify credit scores and train a model to classify the credit score of a person.

+License
+CC0: Public Domain